 Once the form of probate has been chosen, only the people and bodies who represent the estate can gain access to the tax return of the deceased and other assessment information.

 Anyone who has rights under the Tax Administration Act is entitled to be assisted or represented by an agent.
 Agents can be private individuals, funeral homes, lawyers, etc. Everyone, except from lawyers, auditors, etc. must provide a power of attorney.
 The power of attorney’s scope and duration must be assessed in each case.

 The deceased’s tax return cannot be sent electronically, but has to be sent by post to:

 If there are no changes in the tax return, the submission exemption arrangement can be used.

-In cases where a self-employed person/general manager has delegated roles or registered an accountant in the Register of Legal Entities, the accountant can retrieve and submit the tax return electronically on behalf of the deceased.
-This presupposes that the roles were delegated before the self-employed person died, and that the accountant is both entitled to submit via Altinn and has been delegated the role that gives authority to sign the tax return in Altinn.
+In cases where the self-employed person/general manager has delegated roles or registered an accountant in the Register of Legal Entities, the accountant can retrieve and submit the tax return electronically on behalf of the deceased.
+This presupposes that the roles were delegated before the self-employed person died, and that the accountant is authorised to submit via Altinn and has been delegated the role that gives authority to sign the tax return in Altinn.
 In other cases, the tax return may be submitted on paper.